watterott/HDMI-Adapter/software/README.md

     Sometimes the driver for the USB Bootloader (Caterina) is not loaded correctly.
     This is the case when *Done uploading.* is not shown after the upload process.
     Check the driver state in the Device Manager, when the Bootloader is active (after the *Upload* is started).
-    On Windows 8 or higher the [driver signature enforcement](https://learn.sparkfun.com/tutorials/disabling-driver-signature-on-windows-8/disabling-signed-driver-enforcement-on-windows-8) has to be disabled for the driver installation.
+    If you cannot install the driver on Windows 8 or higher then deactivate the [driver signature enforcement](https://learn.sparkfun.com/tutorials/disabling-driver-signature-on-windows-8/disabling-signed-driver-enforcement-on-windows-8).
-    The Sketch USB device and the Bootloader USB device use the same [caterina.inf driver file](https://github.com/watterott/wattuino/raw/master/src/Caterina/Caterina.inf).
+    The Sketch USB device and the Bootloader USB device use the same [caterina.inf driver file](https://github.com/watterott/wattuino/raw/master/software/Caterina/driver.zip).

 * **Linux:**
     The Modem Manager detects the Serial Ports (e.g. Caterina Bootloader) as a modem and therefore a blacklist rule is needed.